Global hyperbolicity and manifold topology from the Lorentzian distance: Lorentzian distance function

 \begin{proof} Let $\mathcal{A}$ be the family of chronological diamonds.
 Clearly, $\mathcal{A} \subset T$.
 The family $\mathcal{A}$ provides a basis for the Alexandrov topology.
 If we assume $d$-reflectivity (option (a)) then, from Thm.\ \ref{vkqpd}, the spacetime is causally continuous hence strongly causal which implies that the Alexandrov topology is Hausdorff \cite[Thm.\ 4.75]{minguzzi18b} and hence $\mathcal{A}$ separates points.
 Option (b) gives $d$-reflectivity due to Prop.\ \ref{nnrt} and so we are back to the previous case.

-Strong casuality also implies that the Alexandrov topology coincides with the manifold topology.
+Assuming strong casuality (option (c)) also implies that the Alexandrov topology coincides with the manifold topology and so that $\mathcal{A}$ separates points.

 Every point admits as neighborhood a chronological diamond, which thus belongs to $\mathcal{A}$, and which is contained in a $T$-compact set.

-By Prop.\ \ref{jept} $T$ coincides with the Alexandrov topology and hence with the manifold topology.
+By Prop.\ \ref{jept}, $T$ coincides with the Alexandrov topology and hence (by the proved strong causality) with the manifold topology.

 The chronological diamonds are thus relatively compact in the manifold topology.
 A spacetime is globally hyperbolic iff it is strongly causal and every chronological diamond is precompact with respect to the manifold topology \cite[Cor.\ 3.3]{minguzzi08e}, thus $(M,g)$ is globally hyperbolic.
 In particular $d$, and $\{d_p,d^p, p\in M\}$ are finite and continuous in the manifold topology.

 Note that the manifold topology is finer than the initial topology of the family $\{d_p,d^p, p\in M\}$ which is finer than the Alexandrov topology.
 Since the first and third (last) topology coincide, we conclude that the manifold topology coincides with the initial topology of the family $\{d_p,d^p, p\in M\}$. \end{proof}